boilthesea/forllm/README.md

 *   [ ] Automated inter-persona communication and debates.
 *   [ ] LLM-powered topic summarization tools.
 *   [ ] Enhanced UI for subforum expert persona generation.
+*   [ ] Image generation, inline and persona avatars (let me know what diffusion backend you prefer).
 *   [ ] 1001 other tweaks and fixes.

 ## 📜 License